- 1 The Significance of Rami al-Jamarat

 The Significance of Rami al-Jamarat

-Each time, Ibrahim resisted temptation, remaining steadfast in his intention to do as he was commanded.
+Each time, he resisted temptation, remaining steadfast in his intention to do as he was commanded.
 As Ibrahim was preparing to sacrifice his son, he was spared from having to carry out the command at the last moment and was provided with a sacrificial animal as a substitute.

 The Jamarat (Pillars)